zarf-dev/proposals/0035-feature-flags/README.md

 desired outcome and how success will be measured.
 The "Design Details" section below is for the real nitty-gritty.
 -->

+- Add feature flags / feature gates to Zarf.
+(See implementation below)
+- Model release stages (alpha, beta, GA) and deprecation processes in the implementation.
+These flags can be queried, and modified at runtime via a global or drawn from ctx for maximal flexibility.
+- Centralize implementation within the CLI to provide a clear implementation guidance on how to declare feature flags. (easily find flags and associated docs) and docs in code
+- TODO Discuss global API
+- Generate 1:1 mapping to the website docs.

 ### User Stories (Optional)